modxcms/fred/docs/develop/events/index.md

+# Events for Plugin Developers

-### FredElementDrop
+## FredElementDrop
-This event will trigger when any element is dropped to a dropzone.
+This event will trigger when any Element is dropped to a dropzone.
 You can access fredEl from the `event.detail.fredEl` object.

-### FredElementSettingChange
+## FredElementSettingChange
-This event will trigger when element setting on any element is changed.
+This event will trigger when Element setting on any Element is changed.
 You can access fredEl from the `event.detail.fredEl` object.